Reverse-Universe/SAS/MACRO/README.md

 |--------------|--------------|
 |201001|202012|

-Before we assign these two dates to the macro variables, we have to 'fix' the format of date.
-The `start-date` and `end-date` in INTCK function consist of YEAR, MONTH and DAY.
+Before we assign these two dates to the macro variables, we have to 'modify' the format of date.
+The `start-date` and `end-date` in INTCK function must have YEAR, MONTH and DAY.
 However, `min_year_month` and `max_year_month` only have YEAR and MONTH.
 Try to combine it with the string '01':
 ```sas
 data min_max_year_month;
     set min_max_year_month;